-In the details below they give us a better understanding of what they went through in their life which is very compelling.
+The details below give us a better understanding of what they went through in their life, which is very compelling.
 Partnering with this family and giving them the opportunity at homeownership was a no-brainer for Habitat Saskatchewan.

 This is what Ta and Sah Blu wanted to share about their story:

 “Forced to leave behind everything we knew, we escaped from the civil war in Myanmar.
 Displaced from our homes, we dreamed of growing roots again.
 Like you, we wanted the opportunity to build a normal life – have a job, own a home, and start a family.

 After 14 long years in the refugee camp, one of our applications to immigrate to Canada was accepted and the other to the USA.
 We were thrilled to be finally leaving the refugee camp, but now we were going to be separated from each other.